trietopsoft/nuxeo-bootstrap-docker/README.md

 # Nuxeo Presales Docker Template

-Docker Compose stack for running **Nuxeo 11.x** or **LTS 2021**.
+Docker Compose stack for running **Nuxeo LTS 2019**.

 See the [Wiki](https://github.com/nuxeo-sandbox/nuxeo-presales-docker/wiki) for additional documentation.

 ## Compatible Versions

-This stack is built for and compatible with **Nuxeo 2021 LTS** and **Cloud** release.
+This stack is built for and compatible with **Nuxeo 2019 LTS**.

 ## Getting Started

 If you are planning to run Nuxeo on your local laptop, use the bootstrap script:

 ```
-bash -c "$(curl -fsSL https://raw.github.com/nuxeo-sandbox/nuxeo-presales-docker/master/bootstrap.sh)"
+bash -c "$(curl -fsSL https://raw.github.com/trietopsoft/nuxeo-bootstrap-docker/master/bootstrap.sh)"
 ```

 This script will ask you for your Studio Project ID, Version (default is master), and configured hostname (default is 'localhost').

 Need an account or project?
 Go to https://connect.nuxeo.com/

-You can then choose between the Cloud (public) and LTS (private) images.
-If LTS is selected, you will need to use your Sonatype User Token credentials to log into the repository.
-Navigate to https://packages.nuxeo.com/ and use the "Sign In" link in the upper right to log into the system.
-Once logged in, access your user token with this link: https://packages.nuxeo.com/#user/usertoken - you may create, access existing token, or reset the token here.
-Your "token name code" is your docker username and your "token pass code" is your password.

 The next set of prompts will ask for your Studio username and Studio token.
 Please obtain the token from https://connect.nuxeo.com/nuxeo/site/connect/tokens